aklivity/streampay-demo/README.md

 `transactions`, and `payment-requests`

 ### Build the service
-All components are launched from docker stack defined in `stack.yaml` however, chat-service is reference to `image: "streampay-service:develop-SNAPSHOT"` which should be build locally.
+All components are launched from docker stack defined in `stack.yaml` however, streampay-service is reference to `image: "streampay-service:develop-SNAPSHOT"` which should be build locally.
 Please run the below command to build image.

 ```shell